 In addition, my affiliate partner, Tropical Traditions, is where I get all of my coconut products from and if you make a purchase from them through any of my links, you will receive a free copy of their Virgin Coconut Oil book, and I will receive a discount coupon for referring you.

-Quick Note On Gelatin Types: I always like to add a tablespoon or so of gelatin into my smoothies for added nutrition.
-When it comes to gelatin, you don’t want any old gelatin off the supermarket shelves.
+Quick Note On Gelatin Types: When it comes to gelatin, you don’t want any old gelatin off the supermarket shelves.
 You want to look for 100% grass-fed gelatin from healthy animals.
 That is why I recommend Vital Proteins Grass-Fed Gelatin products exclusively.
 I have compared this brand with other brands on the market and the quality far surpasses anything else I’ve tried.
 I am thrilled to be one of their affiliate partners and support such a great product.

 Vital Proteins offers two types of gelatin.
+It is important to know that these ARE NOT interchangeable when it comes to recipes!
 The green top (Collagen Protein) is what you need for this recipe and for recipes where you are making gummies, “jello”, etc. The blue top (Collagen Peptides) is cold water soluble and does not thicken or gel like gelatin does.
 Both are very nutritious, but can’t be used interchangeably.
+Watch this video:

 If you want to learn more about gelatin and its benefits for our health, I highly recommend this book, The Gelatin Secret: The Surprising Superfood That Transforms Your Health and Beauty, from my affiliate partner, Sylvie McCracken.
 This book is packed with incredible information on how gelatin helps all aspects of our health and also features delicious recipes!

 Shout out to my friend Suzanne from Strands of My Life for shooting the photo for this recipe!